rent-control-in-california

 Rent stabilization works differently, capping the allowed rent increases as a percentage of the rent.
 For example, if a city restricted rent hikes to 4% per year, a landlord renting an apartment for $1,000 could raise the rent by no more than $40 over the next year.

-Not all cities in California impose rent control or rent stabilization rules.
+However, there are California cities without rent control or rent stabilization rules.
 That’s why every real estate investor should not only review a particular state’s and city’s laws on taxes and other property fees but also how friendly or unfriendly the state and local laws are to landlords before investing.

 Note that there’s no statewide rent control in California, but there is statewide rent stabilization.